-- If the root script failure indicated a need to reboot, through the message CLSRSC-400, then reboot the first node (the node where the upgrade was started).
+- 1. If the root script failure indicated a need to reboot, through the message CLSRSC-400, then reboot the first node (the node where the upgrade was started).
 Otherwise, manually fix or clear the error condition, as reported in the error output. - 2.
-If root automation is being used, click Retry on the OUI instance on the first node. - 3.
-If root automation is not being used, log into the affected node as root.
-Change directory to the Grid home, and run the rootupgrade.sh script on that node.
+If necessary, log in as root to the first node.
+Change directory to the new Grid home on the first node, and run the rootupgrade.sh script on that node again.
 For example:

-[root@node6]# cd /u01/app/12.2.0/grid [root@node6]# ./rootupgrade.sh
+[root@node1]# cd Grid\home [root@node1]# ./rootupgrade.sh